maroontress/StyleChecker/doc/rules/SpaceAfterSemicolon.md

 ## Description

-In most cases, semicolons are followed by the end of a line (EOL).
+In most cases, semicolons are followed by the end of the line (EOL).
 If exceptionally semicolons is followed by other than EOL (e.g. an expression in a `for` statement, a comment, and so on), they must be followed by a space.